UU-THU-Courses/.github/profile/README.md

 ## Hi there 👋

-This organization is created to manager coursework and projects carried out by me (@usamazf) as a student first at Tsinghua University, China and then at Uppsala University, Sweden.
+This organization is created to manager coursework and projects carried out by me ([Usama Zafar](https://github.com/usamazf)) as a:
+1. Master's student at Tsinghua University, Beijing, China.
+2. PhD student at Uppsala University, Uppsala, Sweden.

 <!--